Coco Brandolini d'Adda: Career

 Brandolini d'Adda was an intern at Harper's Bazaar before attending Central Saint Martins College of Art and Design in London.
 From 2001 to 2005, Brandolini d'Adda worked for Oscar de la Renta as a fashion consultant and design assistant.
 After working at Oscar de la Renta, she became a fashion consultant for Alberta Ferretti and Adam Lippes.
 She later was appointed Fashion Director at Tar Magazine and has worked as a fashion consultant for Tomas Maier at Bottega Veneta and at Nina Ricci.
 She later became an editor at Anew Magazine.
 Brandolini d'Adda worked as an artistic muse for Giambattista Valli.
 In 2012, Brandolini d'Adda, as head of the couture team, collaborated on Dolce & Gabbana's Alta Moda collection.

 Personal life

 Brandolini d'Adda married Matteo Colombo in September 2008.
 The couple celebrated their civil ceremony with four hundred guests at the Italian Embassy in Paris.
-On September 27, 2008 the couple had a private religious wedding ceremony at a Catholic church in Vistorta, Italy.
-They have two daughters named Nina and Lea.
+On 27 September 2008 the couple had a private religious wedding ceremony at a Catholic church in Vistorta, Italy.
+They have three daughters named Nina, Lea and Cora.

 Brandolini d'Adda is the godmother of Margherita Missoni's son Otto Hermann Amos.

 Brandolini d'Adda is noted for her personal style and is frequently photographed attending high society functions and fashion events.